withastro/docs/src/pages/en/migrate.md

 +  integrations: [lit(), preact()],
 ```

-You can also update your packages yourself, using the table below:
+You can also update your packages yourself, using the table below.

 | Deprecated Renderers on npm | v0.25+ Integrations on npm |
 | --------------------------- | -------------------------- |